 Dating your dream — keep yourself alive beyond week one

-Don’t overload the first date.
-It doesn’t have to be perfect.
-Just show up — preferably with clean hair and an open mind.
-Think about it: would you show up to your first coffee date in a limo and a tux?
-Or dressed like you’re going to the Oscars when all it wanted was a quiet walk and maybe a croissant?
-The revelation of your idea is not The big moment, so leave the limo at home.
+You’ll want it to be perfect — and this is how it will end up.
+Would you show up to your first coffee date in a limo and a tux?
+Or dressed like you’re going to the Oscars, when all you wanted was a quiet walk and maybe a croissant?
+So begin there — preferably without a to-do list or a big goal.

-Don’t overexpect.
-I know — you want to figure out if you’re a match, if you’re compatible, if you could maybe get married and have two kids.
-But it doesn’t work that way.
-You can’t start a business (or a dream) like it’s your wedding day — with a five-year strategy, a flawless website and a perfectly structured offer that everyone will love.
-Don’t prepare for your first date like it was a wedding.
-First dates usually suck.
+Get ready to be disappointed.
+I know, you want to figure out if you’re a match, if you’re compatible, if you could maybe get married and have two kids.
+You can hardly start a business (or a dream) like it’s your wedding day — with a five-year strategy, a flawless website and a perfectly structured offer that everyone will love, even if you badly want to.
+So expect it — first dates usually suck.

-Too eager?
-Calm your hormones, friend.
+Don’t be hard on yourself if you’re not in love.
 You don’t have to show up with your dedication like you’ve just had three espressos and a life-changing revelation.
 You don’t need to impress your dream by being perfectly motivated.
-You can not care at all or wear your emotional pajamas and still show up for the date.
+You can be annoyed or wear your emotional pajamas and still show up for the date.

 If you ghost it… It won’t text you “seen”, get mad or find someone else.
 It’ll just wait — quietly, patiently, like the most loyal love.
 Real dreams don’t go away.
 They stay exactly where you left them, tapping their foot, waiting for you to come back and start again.